 - Overall Performance: For colleges and universities that show solid program growth, breadth in the base of support and other indications of a mature, well-maintained program.

 - Overall Improvement: For colleges and universities that demonstrate significant program growth across the three years of data.

-Five institutions had the unique distinction of receiving awards in both categories: Abilene Christian University, Kenyon College, Oglethorpe University, SUNY at New Paltz, and the University of Nevada, Las Vegas.
+Five higher education institutions had the unique distinction of receiving awards for Overall Performance and Overall Improvement: Abilene Christian University, Kenyon College, Oglethorpe University, SUNY at New Paltz, and the University of Nevada, Las Vegas.

 “These institutions have not only demonstrated the highest levels of professionalism and best practice in their fundraising efforts, they have contributed to the betterment of educational advancement worldwide by serving as a model to which others can aspire,” said Sue Cunningham, CASE President and CEO.

 CASE members have access to all of the benchmarking data used to determine winners, as well as fundraising data for scores of other U.S. and Canadian institutions through the online Data Miner tool that is part of CASE's AMAtlas.
 Users have access to 10 years of survey data from more than 1,000 survey respondents.

 “The beauty of this awards program is that we look at the data not knowing what institution is being represented.
 In showcasing these best-of-the-best programs, CASE helps its members identify institutions doing smart and innovative work from which everyone can learn,” said Sue Kubik, an accomplished educational fundraiser and long-time CASE volunteer who led the higher education judging panel this year.
 “We not only encourage–we highly recommend–that you spend some time in the CASE VSE Data Miner to dive into details about what makes these programs aspirational.”